Homemade Hoagie Rolls

 Instructions

-- Using a large standing mixer, combine the yeast, sugar, salt, and warm water.
+- Activate the yeast.
+Using a large standing mixer, combine the yeast, sugar, and warm milk.
 Take a spatula, and stir it around a couple of times.
-Then let it sit for about 15 minutes so that the yeast activates.
+Then let it sit for about 10-15 minutes so that the yeast activates.
 You should see a bubbly mixture when it’s ready.
+See below.1 Tablespoon active dry yeast, 2 Tablespoons granulated sugar, 2 1/2 cups 1% milk (562 grams)

-- Grease a large bowl with canola or olive oil.
+- Let the dough rise.
+Grease a large bowl with oil.
 Remove the dough from the mixer, and form it into a ball.
-Then place it in the bowl, and cover it with a clean dishtowel.
-Place the bowl in a quiet corner of your kitchen and let rise until approximately doubled in size.
+Then place it in the bowl and cover it with a clean dishtowel.
+Place the bowl in a warm corner of your kitchen and let rise until approximately doubled in size.
+The rise may be different each time and will vary depending on several factors.

-- Once the bread rises, it’s time to form the dough into desired shapes.
-Prepare jelly roll pans with baking spray.
+- Form hoagie rolls.
+Once the bread rises, it’s time to form the dough into desired shapes.
+Prepare two large baking sheets with parchment paper.
+(See below for my favorite pans.)
 Add a little oil to a pastry mat or a large flat surface (a cutting board works too), and form sections of dough into oblong shapes for rolls.
-Place on pans.
+Make sure you place the seems down with the ends tucked in.
+Place rolls along the center of the pans (six in each pan) relatively close together.I normally use a digital scale to weight each section to get approximately same sized hoagies.
+For me, each hoagie was about 110 grams.

-- Cover rolls with clean dish towels, and let it rise again, until almost doubled in size.
+- Let rise again.
+Cover rolls with clean dish towels, and let rise again until almost doubled in size.

-- Use a sharp serrated edge knife to cut diagonal slits in the tops of the rolls.
-Beat one large egg with a bit of water, and using a pastry brush, spread a thin layer over the tops of bread/rolls.
-Add a sprinkle of kosher salt.
+- Prepare for baking.
+Use a sharp serrated edge knife to cut a deep slit along the tops of each roll.
+Beat one large egg with a bit of water, and use a pastry brush to spread a thin layer over the tops of the rolls.egg wash

-- Bake hoagie rolls in a preheated 400 degree oven, until done, approximately 25 minutes.
-The bottoms should be slightly browned, and the tops a nice golden brown.
-Remove rolls to a cooling rack.
+- Bake.
+Bake hoagie rolls in a preheated 350-degree oven, until done, approximately 18-20 minutes.
+The bottoms should be slightly browned.
+Remove rolls to wire cooling racks.

 These are delicious !!
 I am making a second batch today!